bishalk21/e-store/README.md

 - check if accessJWT exist, fetch user and mount user in our redux store
 - if refreshJWT exist, fetch new accessJWT and fetch user using the newly fetch accessJWT

+# multer

+Multer is a node. js middleware for handling multipart/form-data , which is primarily used for uploading files.
+Multer will not process any form which is not multipart ( multipart/form-data ).